13th Global Dialogue Platform on Anticipatory Humanitarian Action

 Rehearsing imaginaries

+Now part of Anticipation Hub lore, practitioners once created their own circus performances.
 But those sessions weren’t meant to shock and entertain.
-They were part of a necessary shift from anticipatory action as a technical exercise to something more inclusive, creative, and self-aware.
+They were part of a necessary shift from anticipatory action as a technical exercise to one that is more inclusive, creative, and self-aware.

 Ten years in, anticipatory action is still growing up – “a teenager,” as one practitioner called it – and it’s important we ensure its evolution continues to be centered in the imaginative as much as the procedural.